 Event management is a growing career field.
 The U.S. Department of Labor, Bureau of Labor Statistics, reports demand for event managers is expected to grow 16 percent between 2008 and 2018.
-The Event Management major at Iowa State University is the only four-year accredited program of its kind in the state of Iowa and one of only a few in the Midwest.
+The Event Management major at Iowa State University is the only four-year program of its kind in the state of Iowa and one of only a few in the Midwest.

 Students in the Event Management major learn from the best.
 Our faculty members are experts in a wide range of areas related to hospitality, food service, catering, promotion, brand management, trend analysis, resource management, and finances.